SarderLab/WSI-ProGAN/README.md

 3. The results are written into a newly created subdirectory under `config.result_dir`
 4. Wait several days (or weeks) for the training to converge, and analyze the results.

-By default, `config.py` is configured to train a 1024x1024 network for CelebA-HQ using a single-GPU.
+By default, `config.py` is configured to train a 512x512 network for CelebA-HQ using a single-GPU.
 This is expected to take about two weeks even on the highest-end NVIDIA GPUs.
 The key to enabling faster training is to employ multiple GPUs and/or go for a lower-resolution dataset.
 To this end, `config.py` contains several examples for commonly used datasets, as well as a set of "configuration presets" for multi-GPU training.
 All of the presets are expected to yield roughly the same image quality for CelebA-HQ, but their total training time can vary considerably:

 * `preset-v1-1gpu`: Original config that was used to produce the CelebA-HQ and LSUN results shown in the paper.
 Expected to take about 1 month on NVIDIA Tesla V100.
 * `preset-v2-1gpu`: Optimized config that converges considerably faster than the original one.
 Expected to take about 2 weeks on 1xV100.
 * `preset-v2-2gpus`: Optimized config for 2 GPUs.
 Takes about 1 week on 2xV100.
 * `preset-v2-4gpus`: Optimized config for 4 GPUs.
 Takes about 3 days on 4xV100.
 * `preset-v2-8gpus`: Optimized config for 8 GPUs.
 Takes about 2 days on 8xV100.

-For reference, the expected output of each configuration preset for CelebA-HQ can be found in [`networks/tensorflow-version/example_training_runs`](https://drive.google.com/open?id=1A9SKoQ7Xu2fqK22GHdMw8LZTh6qLvR7H)

 Other noteworthy config options: